doo/SQLite3-WinRT/README.md

 ## Status

 Please note that _SQLite3-WinRT_ is in an early stage of development.
-The API is incomplete, still likely to change, and it hasn't been used in the Windows Store, yet.
+The API is incomplete, still likely to change, and it hasn't been used in apps published via the Windows Store, yet.
 Nonetheless, _SQLite3-WinRT_ is intended for production use and Windows Store compatibility, and it will mature as the Windows 8 platform itself matures.
 Feedback and contributions are highly appreciated, feel free to open issues or pull requests on GitHub.

 ## _SQLite3_